 Do I have to go to university Open Days and other myths busted

 What do I wear?
 Who do I bring?
 Do I even need to go?
 So many questions come to mind when thinking about going to University Open Days.
-We've put some advice together to help you ahead of our next Open Day this Autumn.
+We've put some advice together to help you ahead of our next Open Day in March 2019.

 Do I have to go to a university Open Day?

 Well, you don’t have to, but we’d recommend it!
 Although you can get lots of information from our website, nothing quite beats seeing it for yourself.
 Visiting our campus will give you an idea of what it’s like to live and study in Birmingham, as well as seeing our amazing facilities and tutors up close.

 There's no strict dress codes for an Open Day, however smart casual is a good rule to follow.
 If you don't wear uniform to your sixth form or college, then whatever you would wear there will be good.
 Think a casual evening out to a restaurant.
 You want to make a good impression and look presentable but the stilettos or suit and tie can probably stay at home.
 Talking of footwear, you will do a lot of walking so we recommend some comfortable shoes or trainers.

 Quite a lot actually.
 The main attractions are the course talks, where you'll get a big insight into what you're looking to study from an academic, and the accommodation tours, where you'll get to snoop around the halls of residence and see where you could end up living during your first year.
 There'll also be tours of the facilities, a welcome address (usually from the Vice Chancellor), talks about student life and a chance for you to look around everything on your own.